Spatial refinements and Khovanov homology: Khovanov homology

-The construction of the functor $V_e$ is natural enough that it can be used~\cite{LLS-tangles} to give a space-level refinement of Khovanov's arc algebras and tangle invariants~\cite{Kho-kh-tangles}.
+The construction of the functor $V_e$ is natural enough that it was used by \cite{LLS-tangles} to give a space-level refinement of the arc algebras and tangle invariants from \cite{Kho-kh-tangles}.
 In the refinement, the arc algebras are replaced by ring spectra (or, if one prefers, spectral categories), and the tangle invariants by module spectra.